 Federal prosecutors subpoena Trump's inaugural committee

-NEW YORK (AP) — Federal prosecutors in New York have issued a subpoena seeking documents from Donald Trump's inaugural committee.
+NEW YORK (AP) — Federal prosecutors in New York issued a subpoena Monday seeking documents from Donald Trump’s inaugural committee, furthering a federal inquiry into a fund that has faced mounting scrutiny into how it raised and spent its money.

-A spokeswoman says the committee intends to cooperate with the inquiry.
-She said the committee received the subpoena late tonight and was reviewing it.
+Inaugural committee spokeswoman Kristin Celauro told The Associated Press that the committee had received the subpoena and was still reviewing it.

+The investigation is the latest in a series of criminal inquiries into Trump’s campaign and presidency.
+Special counsel Robert Mueller is looking into whether the Trump campaign coordinated with Russia and whether the president obstructed the investigation.
+In a separate case in New York, prosecutors say Trump directed his personal lawyer Michael Cohen to make illegal hush-money payments to two women as a way to quash potential sex scandals during the campaign.

+The Wall Street Journal, citing a copy of the subpoena, reported that prosecutors asked for “all documents” related to the committee’s donors and vendors, as well as records relating to “benefits” donors received after making contributions.

-The Wall Street Journal reported last year federal prosecutors are investigating whether inaugural committee donors made contributions in exchange for political favors.
-The newspaper said the inquiry also was focused on whether the inauguration misspent money it raised to stage inaugural events.
+The newspaper reported late last year that federal prosecutors are investigating whether committee donors made contributions in exchange for political favors— a potential violation of federal corruption laws.
+It said the inquiry also was focused on whether the inauguration misspent the $107 million it raised to stage events celebrating Trump’s inauguration.

+The subpoena also requested documents relating to donations “made by or on behalf of foreign nationals, including but not limited to any communications regarding or relating to the possibility of donations by foreign nationals,” the Journal reported.

-The New York Times reported recently federal prosecutors are examining whether anyone from Qatar, Saudi Arabia or other Middle Eastern countries made illegal payments to the committee and a pro-Trump super political action committee.
+The New York Times reported late last year that federal prosecutors are examining whether anyone from Qatar, Saudi Arabia or other Middle Eastern countries made illegal payments to the committee and a pro-Trump super political action committee.
+Foreign contributions to inaugural funds and PACs are prohibited under federal law.

+The head of the inaugural committee, Tom Barrack, confirmed to The Associated Press that he was questioned by Mueller in 2017.
+He told the AP he was not a target of the Mueller investigation.

 Don't Miss a Story